floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_sg_auth_token.md

         	x: "..."
         	y: "..."
 ```

-You can generate JWK for example using the website [mkjwk.org](https://mkjwk.org/) or offline using the tool [json-web-key-generator](https://github.com/mitreid-connect/json-web-key-generator).

 For the authentication domain configured below `authc` in the `sg_config` file, not much needs to be configured.
 The `order` attribute should be chosen in a way that this authentication domain is checked before any domain which sends authentication challenges.
 For example, if you have Basic Auth sending challenges at `order` 1, you should have the auth token domain at `order` 0.
 Otherwise, the configuration must stay the same as shown above.
 The keys for verifying the JWTs are automatically obtained from the `auth_token_provider` section.